Scientific Review Committee (SRC)

 Does My Project Need Pre-Approval Before I Begin My Experiment?

 Some project areas require approval BEFORE experimentation begins.
-Most fairs that require such pre-approval follow the Intel International Science and Engineering Fair (ISEF) rules: ISEF Rules and Guidelines
+Most fairs that require such pre-approval follow the Regeneron International Science and Engineering Fair (ISEF) rules: ISEF Rules and Guidelines

 - Human Subjects (including projects involving the use of psychological surveys)